-Hypercalcaemia may occur if the maximum weekly dose (60 ml) is exceeded.
+Due to the content of calcipotriol, hypercalcaemia may occur if the maximum weekly dose is exceeded (see section 4.2).

-However, serum calcium is quickly normalised when treatment is discontinued.
+Serum calcium is normalised when treatment is discontinued.

-During calcipotriol treatment physicians are recommended to advise patients to limit or avoid excessive exposure to either natural or artificial sunlight.
-Topical calcipotriol should be used with UV radiation only if the physician and patient consider that the potential benefits outweigh the potential risks (see section 5.3).
+During treatment with calcipotriol, physicians are recommended to advise patients to limit or avoid excessive exposure to either natural or artificial sunlight.
+Calcipotriol should be used with UV radiation only if the physician and patient consider that the potential benefits outweigh the potential risks (see section 5.3).

-The efficacy and long-term safety of this solution in children has not been established.
+The efficacy and long term safety of this ointment in children and adolescents has not been established.
 Therefore its use in this population cannot be recommended.